 We’re likely to see more of these stories.
 As more teenagers have become obese and developed diabetes, doctors have noticed that their diabetes can be harder to treat.
 As a parent you may hear that they should have surgery before their diabetes becomes intractable.

 Obese diabetic adults may hear that the surgery could keep them alive longer.
 In an 18-year study of nearly 20,000 severely obese Americans, about half of whom had a gastric bypass, the surgically-treated group was dramatically less likely to die of cancer, heart disease, and diabetes.

-The bottom line is diabetes should be taken seriously.
-After surgery, patients still need to eat less.
+The bottom line is you should take diabetes seriously.
+After surgery, you still need to eat less.
 Start now.
 Low-calorie diets have also reversed diabetes, without the risk of surgery.